-When scanning is complete, the first station in the lowest numbered ensemble found begins playing.
+When scanning is complete, the first available station in the first ensemble found begins playing.

-NOTE: After the first scan is complete, you can select Scan again to skip to the next available ensemble and start playing the first station in that ensemble.
+NOTE: After the first scan is complete, you can select Scan again to re-scan for DAB stations.
+When the re-scan is complete, the system starts playing the first station in the ensemble you were listening to when you started the re-scan.